xcuadrado/api/README.md

 	  }

-The response always includes the data identified through the parent_id.
+The response always includes the data identified through the id.
 If there are no children for a category, children must be empty.
 This way EASYMARKETING can recursively fetch your category tree.
 The extraction starts with the root category id provided along with the API endpoints in the EASYMARKETING dashboard.